Bellcrank: Aircraft

 Bellcranks are often used in aircraft flight control systems to connect the pilot's controls to the control surfaces.
 For example, on light aircraft, the rudder often has a bellcrank (also called a control horn) whose pivot point is the rudder hinge.
-A cable connects one of the pilot's rudder pedal to one side of the bellcrank.
+A cable connects one of the pilot's rudder pedals to one side of the bellcrank.
 When the pilot pushes the rudder pedal, the cable pulls the bellcrank, causing the rudder to rotate.
 The opposite rudder pedal is connected to the other end of the bellcrank to rotate the rudder in the opposite direction.

-The Bellcrank is also used on control line model aircraft to transmit the force from the two control cables into the elevator.
+Bellcranks are also used with model aircraft to transmit forces between control cables and flight surfaces.

 Architectural

-Bellcrank lever mechanisms were installed at the top of entryway stairs in multi-storey and multi-unit Victorian and Edwardian homes (c.
-1890 to 1930), particularly in the San Francisco Bay Area, to allow residents to open and close the doors remotely so they would not need to walk down the stairs to welcome guests.
+Bellcrank lever mechanisms were installed at the tops of entryway stairs in multi-storey and multi-unit Victorian and Edwardian homes (c.
+1890 to 1930), particularly in the San Francisco Bay Area, to allow residents to open and close the front doors remotely so they would not need to walk down the stairs to welcome guests.